YazanFAlagan/Learning-JS/README.md

 - **Task 1: Calculate Power of Numbers**

--This task prompts the user to enter a list of numbers and their corresponding powers, then calculates the result of raising each number to the given power.
+- This task prompts the user to enter a list of numbers and their corresponding powers, then calculates the result of raising each number to the given power.
   The results are logged to the console using JavaScript's `Math.pow()` function.
   It allows for easy testing and exploring of mathematical operations in JavaScript.

 Let me know if you need further adjustments!
 - **Task 2: Set Color and Font Size**